Karl Freund: Innovation in cinematography

-Karl Freund was a pioneerof the unchained camera.
+Karl Freund was a pioneer of the unchained camera.
 In films such as Der letzte Mann, the unchained camera was a revolution in early film.
 For the first time, the camera was free of the tripod and could move around the set.
 Because it was no longer confined to one position, thousands of new shots were possible.
 Freund was known to wear the camera on his stomach and walk around while it was filming.
 He would also put the camera on a cart that moved along a track.
 Several other innovative ways of moving the camera were introduced by Freund, including putting the camera on a crane.

 American film and television career

 Freund immigrated to the United States in 1929, where he continued to shoot well-remembered films such as Dracula (1931) and Key Largo (1948).
-His work on Dracula came under a mostly disorganized shoot, with the usually meticulous director Tod Browning leaving cinematographer Freund to take over during much of filming, making Freund something of an uncredited director on the film.
+His work on Dracula came under a mostly disorganized shoot; the usually meticulous director Tod Browning left cinematographer Freund to take over during much of filming, making Freund something of an uncredited director on the film.
 He won an Academy Award for Best Cinematography for The Good Earth (1937).

-Between 1921 and 1935, Freund directed 10 films, of which the best known are probably his two credited horror films, The Mummy (1932) starring Boris Karloff, and his last film as director, Mad Love (1935) starring Peter Lorre.
+Between 1921 and 1935, Freund directed 10 films, notably his two credited horror films, The Mummy (1932) starring Boris Karloff, and his last film as director, Mad Love (1935) starring Peter Lorre.

 Freund worked under contract for MGM and Warner Bros.
 In 1944 he founded the Photo Research Corporation of Burbank to manufacture TV cameras and exposure meters.

-In an interview Richard Brooks tells a story of his interactions with Freund when they worked on the film Key Largo together.
+In an interview, screenwriter Richard Brooks tells a story of his interactions with Freund when they worked on the film Key Largo together.
 Brooks also recounted useful advice he received from Freund two years later, just before Brooks' directorial debut.
 Freund gave Brooks reels of 16mm film, calling them "Lesson Number One."
 When Brooks watched the reels at home, he saw that they were pornography.
 The next day, Freund explained "I produced them.
 My pictures, 1922.
 Many times you will be wondering, do you put the camera here, or up here, or down here?
 Maybe you make the scene a little bigger, or a little smaller.
 Lesson Number One.
 Get to the fucking point."